 What they were missing is what all but a few political observers have been missing all year long: For all the talk about independents and tea parties, the defining characteristic of this election is the revolt of the white working class.
 This group, known in the past as the Silent Majority, Reagan Democrats, NASCAR Dads, or Clinton Democrats, is upset at national Democrats and the Obama administration.
 Their fury provides the oxygen that turns the Tea Party’s spark into a raging fire.
 And West Virginia is the white working class’s capital.

-the 2009 American Community Survey, over 94 percent of West Virginians are white.
+#ad#Consider this.
+According to the 2009 American Community Survey, over 94 percent of West Virginians are white.
 Only 17 percent have a bachelor’s degree or more, and fully 60 percent have never even attended a two- or four-year college or university.
 While the white working class constitutes between 40 and 50 percent of the national electorate according to various exit polls, it approaches 70 percent of the Mountaineer State’s voters.

 There are few surveys that separate out the white working class, so we don’t have much direct data documenting their opinions.
 But both anecdotal observations and Gallup poll data support the idea that they are trending GOP.